How to Save and Make Money OnLine

 Natwest and TSB both have accounts which could be suitable.
 You may have to pay a monthly fee for these types of account, and once you have arranged an overdraft, you will also have to pay interest.
 Rates vary and some banks even charge you a fixed amount per day such as £1 for using the service.

-Borrow the Money from a Friend or Family Member
+Borrow the Money From a Friend or Family Member

 You can always try to borrow the money from a friend or family members.
 It may be awkward to ask for the money, but they are less likely to want to charge you interest.
 But, as always, take your loan commitment seriously and make sure that you can afford to pay them back.
 The last thing you want to do is to end up owing money and not being able to pay them back.